robobario/snyk-false-positive/README.md

 # false positive

-This is to demonstrate that filling an array using a SecureRandom causes snyk code to flag it as a hardcoded initialisation array
+This is to demonstrate that filling an array using a SecureRandom causes snyk code to flag it as a hardcoded initialisation array: SNYK-CODE CWE-547

 Failing code: